iduseev/URLShortener/README.md

 # URL Shortener

-Repo for storing URL Shortener project based on `FastAPI`  utilising `unicorn` web-server and running in `Docker` container
+Repo for storing URL Shortener project based on `FastAPI`  utilising `uvicorn` web-server and running in `Docker` container

 _________________________________________________________________________________________________________________________________________________________________